nikolozi2001/medical-chatbot-front/README.md

 # Medical Chatbot Frontend

-This is the frontend for the medical chatbot application.
-It allows users to ask medical-related questions and receive responses from a backend server powered by Google Generative AI.
+This project is the frontend for a medical chatbot application.
+It allows users to ask medical-related questions and receive responses from the chatbot.

+## Features

+- Ask medical-related questions
+- Receive responses from the chatbot
+- Responsive modal for input and responses
+- Live caller widget integration

 ## Prerequisites